nhayase/XROSS/README.md

-# Filmtech
+# XROSS
-Filmtech is the Python-based nanoscale multilayer simulator.
+XROSS is the Python-based simulator for X-ray optics.
 It is completely free and open source.

 ## Honor code
 ・Prohibited for use in criminal or immoral activities.